theapache64/raven/README.md

 # raven
 ![](montage.png)

-Raven is wallpaper app special made with the collection of quotes from the books in The Monk Who Sold His Ferrari series.
+Raven is wallpaper app, made with the collection of quotes from the books in The Monk Who Sold His Ferrari series.
 Raven is powered by [Retrosheet](https://github.com/theapache64/retrosheet) library.

 ## Download